-The United States military has a shameful legacy of racial discimination that remains deeply entrenched within it’s justice system.
-Stark racial inequities in punishment strip Black service members of equal opportunity while racial bias in recruitment and career advancement continues, maintaining an unaddressed racial hierarchy within the rank and file of our nation’s military.
+Our nation's military has a shameful legacy of racial discrimination deeply entrenched within it’s justice system.
+Stark racial inequities in punishment strip Black service members of equal opportunity while racial bias in recruitment and career advancement continues, maintaining a systemic racial hierarchy across the rank and file.

-The disproportionate number of Black services members funnelled into the military's justice system has led to generational benefit obstruction, from World War II to now -- with wide-reaching economic impact on the lives of Black veterans and their families.
-Black Veterans Project works collaboratively with stakeholders across government, philanthropy and journalism to bring light to these issues and advance an agenda to shift the status quo.
+Compounding these inequities are the disproportionate number of Black services members funnelled into the military's justice system.
+Unaddressed bias has led to generational benefit obstruction with wide-reaching economic impact on the lives of Black veterans and their families.